HMS Grimsby (M108): Service history

+Ukrainian Service

+She was commissioned into the Ukrainian Navy's Minesweeper Division as Chernihiv in July 2023 in a ceremony held in Glasgow.
+In April 2024, it was indicated that Chernihiv and her sister ship Cherkasy were to be based at HMNB Portsmouth for the "foreseeable future as they prepare for exercises with the Royal Navy alongside the US Navy in UK waters, which will help Ukraine understand how to operate with NATO navies".

 Affiliations

 She was affiliated to her home town of Grimsby, North East Lincolnshire and with local organisations such as Grimsby Town F.C., and the Grimsby and Cleethorpes Sea Cadet Unit.
 Other affiliations include the Grimsby Royal British Legion, Grimsby Royal Naval Association and Old Cleethorpes Royal Naval Association.

-The ship's Lady Sponsor is Lady Blackham.
+The ship's Lady Sponsor was Lady Blackham.